menu

 Demographics

-In terms of college education, Hebron is nearly on par with the US average for all cities of 21.84%: 17.36% of adults 25 and older in Hebron have a bachelor's degree or advanced degree.
+The education level of Hebron citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.36% of adults 25 and older in Hebron have a college degree.

 The per capita income in Hebron in 2022 was $32,549, which is middle income relative to Illinois and the nation.
 This equates to an annual income of $130,196 for a family of four.
 However, Hebron contains both very wealthy and poor people as well.